 Hydrangea anomala subsp. petiolaris

 Deciduous, but in season it completely clothes its space with large, green leaves and white, lace-cap inflorescences.
-Will cover a shady wall fast.
+Another climbing hydrangea that will cover a shady wall fast.
 12m.
 AGM.
 RHS H5, USDA 4a-7b.

 Can be persuaded to adopt the semblance of a climber by training and cutting back immediately after flowering.
-If allowed some freedom, it will flower abundantly in winter and early spring.
+If allowed some freedom, this winter jasmin will flower abundantly in winter and early spring.
 AGM.
 RHS H5, USDA 6a-9b.

 The scent of ‘false jasmine’ is not that similar to true jasmine, but equally powerful.
-Quite hardy, although the similar Trachelospermum asiaticum is said to be hardier.
+The star jasmine is quite hardy, although the similar Trachelospermum asiaticum is said to be hardier.
 Best on a sunny wall.
 12m.
 AGM.
 RHS H4, USDA 8a-11.

 Hedera algeriensis ‘Gloire de Marengo’

 Good for lighting up dark walls without any fuss.
-A vigorous, self-clinging, adaptable plant, with smart, glossy leaves tinged with white.
+A vigorous, self-clinging, adaptable variegated ivy, with smart, glossy leaves tinged with white.
 AGM.
 RHS H5, USDA 7a-10b.